Proof of a conjecture of Colliot-Th\'el\`ene: The Diophantine Excision Theorem

-\emph{Proof.} Let $D_\infty \subset Y \otimes \Q$ be the union of the polar loci of the rational functions $y_1, \dots, y_s$ restricted to $Y \otimes \Q$.
-Using elimination of indeterminacy of the the rational functions $y_1, \dots, y_s$ restricted to $Y \otimes \Q$, modifying $Y$, without changing $Y \otimes \Q \setminus D_\infty$, and inverting a finite number of primes, we may suppose that $y_1, \dots, y_s$ induce morphisms from $Y$ to $\Proj^1_{\Z}$.
-Indeed, we can invert a finite number of primes because of observation \ref{obs-relatedToPurity}.(c).
-Let $D \subset Y \otimes \Q$ be the union of the zero loci and polar loci of the rational functions $y_1, \dots, y_s$ restricted to $Y \otimes \Q$.
-Using embedded resolution of singularities of $D \subset Y \otimes \Q$, modifying $Y$, without changing $Y \otimes \Q \setminus D$, inverting a finite number of primes, and again using observation \ref{obs-relatedToPurity}.(c), we may assume the following.
-The variety $Y$ is smooth over $\Z$, and affine, and each $y_i$ is a monomial, or the reciprocal of a monomial, in uniformizing parameters on $Y$ over $\Z$, i.e. regular functions on $Y$ that induce an etale morphism to an affine space over $\Z$.
-Hence, replacing the $y_i$, we can moreover assume that $y_1, \dots, y_s$ are part of a set of uniformizing parameters on $Y$ over $\Z$.
+\emph{Proof.} Let $D$ be the union of the zero loci of the regular rational functions $y_1, \dots, y_s$ on $Y$, considered as a subset of $Y$.
+Using embedded resolution of singularities of $D \otimes \Q \subset Y \otimes \Q$, modifying $Y$, without changing $Y \otimes \Q \setminus D \otimes \Q$, replacing $f$ by its strict transform with respect to the modification of $Y$, and inverting a finite number of primes, we may assume the following.
+The variety $Y$ is smooth over $\Z$, and $D$ is a reduced strict normal crossings divisor over $\Z$ (in the sense of subsection \ref{conventions}).
+This reduction is easily verified applying the valuative criterion of properness to the resolution morphism and using observation \ref{obs-relatedToExcision}.(b).
+Thus, by covering $Y$ with finitely many suitable open subschemes, and using observation \ref{obs-relatedToExcision}.(a), we can further assume that $Y$ is affine, and that each $y_i$ can be written as a unit in $\Gamma(Y, \mathcal{O}_Y)$ times a monomial in uniformizing parameters over $\Z$ on $X$ (i.e. regular functions on $Y$ that induce an \'{e}tale morphism to an affine space over $\Z$, see subsection \ref{conventions}).
+Hence, by Lemma \ref{LemmaResidues2}, we can moreover assume that $y_1, \dots, y_s$ are part of a set of uniformizing parameters over $\Z$ on $Y$.